Managing user roles

 You must select a user that will inherit the assets of the user being downgraded.
 By default, the admin performing the action is selected.

 Superadmins have all Admin privileges plus access to the Asset Management table in the Settings.
-This centralized table displays all Maps, Connections, and Workflows that exist in the organization, regardless of ownership or discoverability settings.
+This table displays all Maps, Connections, and Workflows that exist in the organization, regardless of ownership or discoverability settings.

 From the Asset Management table, Superadmins can: